Bob Moose: Biography

-Moose was a member of Pirates teams that won five National League Eastern Division titles in six years between 1970 and 1975 and, won the World Series in 1971.
+Moose was a member of Pirates teams that won five National League Eastern Division titles in six years between 1970 and 1975 and the World Series in 1971.

 His best season came in 1969 when he posted a 14–3 won-loss record and a 2.91 Earned Run Average working equally as a starter and reliever.
 On September 20 of that year, he no-hit the eventual World Series champion New York Mets.
 He is also known for his wild pitch in the bottom half of the ninth inning which allowed George Foster to score the winning run in the fifth and deciding game of the 1972 NLCS, sending the Cincinnati Reds to the World Series after Pittsburgh had a one-run lead entering the bottom of the ninth.

 During the 1974 season, Moose suffered a blood clot under the shoulder of his pitching arm.
 Surgery was required to remove the clot plus one of Moose's ribs.